 Yes, it’s possible for us to check over any artwork prior to any order.

-We don’t accept new orders over email or the phone, just through snail mail or the online ordering form.
+We don’t accept new orders over email or the phone, just through snail mail or via online order.
 We can do reorders over the phone.

 Is black ink considered a color?